MohamedLEGH/blockchain-racket/README.md

 	* Storage of the mempool of transactions ?

 * Adding wallet
+	* Compressed keys
-	* Bitcoin format for pubkeys
+	* others format for bitcoin keys
 	* Store the private key in a file

 #NICE TO HAVE